 Cuban-born artist María Elena González (b.
 1957) is an internationally recognized sculptor based in Brooklyn, NY, and the San Francisco Bay Area, CA. González interweaves the conceptual with a strong dedication to craft in her complex installations and poetic arrangements, exploring themes like identity, memory, and dislocation.
 Over a career spanning thirty years she has won the Prix de Rome (2003), and more recently, Grand Prize at the 30th Biennial of Graphic Arts at Ljubljana, Slovenia (2013).
-She was a Guggenheim Fellow (2006) and has been awarded grants from numerous foundations including Anonymous Was a Woman, Creative Capital, Pollock-Krasner, Joan Mitchell, New York Foundation for the Arts, and Penny McCall.
+She was a Guggenheim Fellow (2006) and has been awarded grants from numerous foundations including Anonymous Was a Woman, Creative Capital, Pollock-Krasner (4 time recipient), Joan Mitchell, New York Foundation for the Arts, and Penny McCall, among others.
 Additionally, she has served as the Sculpture Commissioner for the Design Commission of the City of New York.
-González has taught at the Cooper Union School of Art, the Skowhegan School of Painting and Sculpture, among others, and is now a tenured Associate Professor and Chair of the Sculpture Department at the San Francisco Art Institute.
+González has taught at the Cooper Union School of Art, the Skowhegan School of Painting and Sculpture, among others, and served, until its closing, as a tenured Associate Professor and Chair of the Sculpture Department at the San Francisco Art Institute.

 In 1999, González received widespread acclaim for her site-specific sculpture Magic Carpet/Home, commissioned by the Public Art Fund, and another site-specific work titled You & Me (2010), commissioned by Storm King Art Center.
 Her Tree Talk project was selected for a monographic presentation at the 2016 ADAA Art Show.